19 Iteration without loops

 #> [1] 5076.016

 Apply a function to each element, return a list.
-So why use it over lapply()?
+So why bother with a new package?

 Three reasons.
-First, typed variants. map_dbl() returns a double vector. map_chr() returns a character vector.
-You declare what you expect, and you get an error if the function returns the wrong type.
-No more guessing.
+First, typed variants: map_dbl() returns a double vector, map_chr() returns a character vector, and if the function returns the wrong type, you get an error.
+No more guessing, no more silent simplification.

 map_dbl(penguins_split, \(df) mean(df$body_mass_g, na.rm = TRUE))